wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | H-A                                        | Y      | Y      | Y      | Y      | Y      | Y      | Y      |
 +--------------------------------------------+--------+--------+--------+--------+--------+--------+--------+

-XiVO only supports configuring the FXS ports of these gateways.
+Wazo only supports configuring the FXS ports of these gateways.
 It does not support configuring the FXO ports.
 If you have a gateway on which you would like to configure the FXO ports, you'll need to write the FXO ports configuration manually by creating a :ref:`custom template
 <provd-custom-templates>` for your gateway.

 It's only possible to enter a provisioning code on the first FXS port of a gateway.
-For example, if you have a gateway with 8 FXS ports, the first port can be configured by dialing a provisioning code from it, but ports 2 to 7 can only be configured via the XiVO web interface.
+For example, if you have a gateway with 8 FXS ports, the first port can be configured by dialing a provisioning code from it, but ports 2 to 7 can only be configured via the Wazo web interface.
 Also, if you dial the :ref:`"reset to autoprov" extension <reset-to-autoprov-device>` from any port, the configuration of all the ports will be reset, not just the port on which the extension was dialed.
 These limitations might go away in the future.